Games / VFX / Animation / VR

-To improve RizomUV’s integrations into studio’s pipeline, or your in house workflow, custom Lua scripts can remote control RizomUV from any other application, or even from a simple text editor, thanks to the script file monitoring feature.
-It is then so easy to add to your favorite 3D app, custom press buttons to load and save (even launch Autoseams, Unfold, Pack …) to exchange mesh data and automatize partly or fully your unwrapping jobs.
+To improve RizomUV’s studio pipeline integrations as well as your own workflow, you can write custom Lua scripts which can control RizomUV from any other application, or even from a simple text editor, thanks to the script monitoring feature.
+This makes it super easy to integrate RizomUV into your favorite 3D application, as well as customising buttons and features to load and save, like Autoseams, Unfolding and Packing to automate your unwrapping process even further.

-A robust stretch and compression minimizer, able to handle multiple types of hard and soft constrains and symmetry
+A robust stretch and pinch minimizer, capable of handling any type of hard and soft constrains and symmetry

 - Here is the result after running Optimize on the island.
-Stretch and distorsion has been reduced as much as possible.
+Stretch and distortion has been reduced to a minimum

-As most of others RizomUV’s features, Optimize can be applied on islands, or vertexes/polygons selection, or using a brush.
+Like most of RizomUV’s features, Optimize can be applied on island, vertex and polygon selections, or by using a fully customisable brush.